 Hamon (刃文：Tempered line) ——————–Narrow tempered line.
 Mainly Nie (沸).
 Chu-suguha-hotsure (中直刃ほつれ: a medium straight line with a frayed pattern), Ko-choji-midare (小丁子: a mixture of small clove-like pattern and irregular wavy lines), Ko-midare (小乱: fine irregular wavy lines), Ko-gunome-komidare (小五の目小乱: small continuous half-circles mixed with wavy lines).

 The main characteristic of the Yamato Den style sword is Masame (straight grain).
 Their tempered line often shows Nijyu-ha (double straight lines), Hakikake (tracing of a broom mark), Uchinoke (a crescent-shape line), or combinations of them.
 See the illustration below.

 Boshi (鋩子: Tempered line at Kissaki area)———-On the Boshi area, a straight grain Hamon pattern appears.
 Yakizume or Kaen.
 (Refer Chapter 12 Middle Kamakura period: Tanto).
 O-maru, Ko-maru, Nie-kuzure.
 (Refer 14| Late Kamakura Period: Sword (鎌倉末太刀).
 See the illustration below.

 Jihada or Jitetsu (the area between Shinogi and Hamon )——Mostly Masame–hada (straight grain pattern 柾目肌).
 Fine ji-nie, Chikei, and Yubashiri shows (refer 14 Late Kamakura Period).

-Nakago (Hilt)——————Often shows the finishing file design as shown below which is called Higaki yasuri (檜垣)
+Nakago (Hilt)——————Often shows the finishing file pattern as shown below.
+This is called Higaki Yasuri (檜垣).

 Names of the Yamato School Sword-smiths